rio-rattenrudel/mios32/README.md

 7. [Changed: Bank Change should be set, but not executed](https://github.com/rio-rattenrudel/mios32/commit/2d8ea3485af48c657afc8e980958978c032d15ca)

+* Incoming bank changes should be registered, but not immediately cause a change.
+This is done by the pattern change.

 8. Little Remote Functions

+* Little Remote CCs were introduced to allow fast and direct working on the sequencer externally.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
 [Feature: Little Remote Functions (+Mixer Dump +BPM)](https://github.com/rio-rattenrudel/mios32/commit/0fccefbcb7c1db8b09b6930d4b34577eadc78395)